 `The politics of female diversity in the 21st century’, pp. 191-227 in The Future of Gender (ed) J Browne, Cambridge: Cambridge University Press, 2007.

 ‘Stratification and gender’ in Encyclopedia of Sociology (ed) G Ritzer, New York: Blackwell, 2006.
-Reprinted 2008 (in abbreviated form) in Concise Blackwell Encyclopedia of Sociology (ed) G Ritzer and J M Ryan.
+Reprinted 2008 (in abbreviated form) in Concise Blackwell Encyclopedia of Sociology (eds) G Ritzer and J M Ryan; reprinted 2010.

 ‘Familia y trabajo: una polarización de los estilos de vida en Gran Bretaña y España’ (Family and work: the polarisation of lifestyles in Britain and Spain), in Viejas Sociedades, Nueva Sociolgía (eds) J. Monreal, C. Díaz, and J. J. García Escríbano, Madrid: Centro de Investigaciónes Sociólogicas, September 2005.